tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 layout: post
 title:  "Awards Versus Money"
 date:   2017-03-11 15:55
-categories: writing
+categories:
 ---

 ## Recognition And Compensation

-Most of the time I think (or make myself think) I'm against all professional recognition and large amounts of compensation (i.e. awards and money).
-Because (I say) it distracts from the work.
-And really all that matters are the results, the product, the endpoint.
+Most of the time I'm against all professional recognition and large amounts of compensation (i.e. awards and money).
+Because it distracts from the work.
+After all, what matters is the results, the product, the endpoint.

-Which is all fine and true up until the point where someone gets recognized/ compensated whom I don't think really deserved it, forcing me to come to terms with my view of how recognition/ compensation really should work.
+Which is all fine and true up until the point where someone gets recognized/ compensated whom doesn't seem to really deserve it, forcing me to come to terms with my view of recognition/ compensation.

-So I guess it's not that I'm against recognition/ compensation, it's just that I think simply: it should be in exact proportion to accomplishment.
+It turns out, it's not that I think it's best to be against all recognition/ compensation, it's just that I think each should be given *in exact proportion* to accomplishment.
 But this is tricky business, translating accomplishment into value.

 It's especially difficult to do with awards because they are a discrete, as opposed to continuous, value.
 So it's possible for those awarded to have done more or less than is deserving of that award.
 In other words, there's a range of value/ work that is